Home / Blogs & Insights / How to Start an Online Casino in 2026

 3. Level 3 — for high-value depositors: source of funds declaration, bank statement, and enhanced checks for deposits over $2,000 per month.

 Recommended KYC tools: Jumio, Onfido, Veriff, and Sum Sub.
 These tools automate document checks and reduce review time from hours to seconds.
-As a result, player experience improves significantly while your compliance obligations are still met.
+Player experience improves significantly while your compliance obligations are still met.

 AML — Anti-Money Laundering